r2d2pl/r2d2pl/README.md

   </a>
 </p>

-- 🔭 I’m currently working on configuring the full Rancher environment stack and its integration with the VMware infrastructure provider :godmode:
+- 🔭 I’m currently working on configuring a full Rancher environment stack and many additional applications and extensions and its integration with VMware infrastructure provider in a specific and interesting configuration  :godmode:

 ![rancher-logo-horiz-color](https://user-images.githubusercontent.com/38051959/212468779-5f07bded-c310-488f-a56e-7ad222508a7b.png)